 Preheat the oven to 400 degrees F. Spread the tofu cubes on a nonstick baking sheet and bake for about 15-20 minutes (depending on how firm and chewy you want them) or until brown and crispy on the outside.
 After the first 10 minutes, flip the cubes over every 5 minutes for even browning.

 The final result.
 Look at these beautifully browned and chewy tofu cubes!

 Now that we’ve all sufficiently admired them, let’s move on…

 Dice the onion and mince the garlic.

-Note: If using chicken, heat 1 tablespoon of vegetable oil in a skillet over medium heat and fry the chicken strips until golden brown.
+Note: If using chicken, heat 1 tablespoon of olive oil in a skillet over medium heat and fry the chicken strips until golden brown.
 Remove and set aside and proceed with the remaining instructions.